Arithmetical Binary Decision Tree Traversals: Decision Tree Evaluation from Diverse Perspectives

-The first key step in algorithm \ref{alg:QS} is to find the false nodes given the input instance and tree.
-The second key step in algorithm \ref{alg:QS} is to find the exit leaf node using bitwise logical $AND$ on these bitvectors.
-Here, we will implement these steps in the language of matrix computation.
+The first key step in Algorithm \ref{alg:QS} is to find the false nodes given the input instance and tree.
+The second key step in Algorithm \ref{alg:QS} is to find the exit leaf node using bitwise logical $AND$ on these bitvectors.
+In this section, we will implement these steps in the language of matrix computation.

-Finding the false nodes in (\ref{alg:QS}) requires to evaluate all the Boolean tests of internal nodes.
-We use a bitvector to represent such evaluation as described in (\ref{i-vector}). \begin{defi} The test vector $\vec t$ for an input $\mathbf{x}$ is a column vector where a $1$ indicates a false node and a $0$ indicates a true node in the context of a given tree $T(\mathcal{N}, \mathcal{L})$. \end{defi}
+Finding the false nodes in (\ref{alg:QS}) is required to evaluate all the Boolean tests of internal nodes.
+We use a bitvector to represent such evaluation as defined in (\ref{i-vector}). \begin{defi} The test vector $\mathbf{t}$ for an input $\mathbf{x}$ is a column vector where $1$s indicate false nodes and $0$s indicate true nodes in the context of a given tree $T(\mathcal{N}, \mathcal{L})$. \end{defi}